Statement of Curriculum Intent

 - They will build confidence in their written skills through a focus on using developed or specific knowledge, explanation of second order concepts, assessment of significance and source evaluation skills.

-We aim to provide students with the skills of explanation, assessment and evaluation.
 We believe that the skills our students gain in the study of History are valued in many different university courses and career paths.
 History is a traditional academic subject that provides students with challenge, adventure, intellectual curiosity and a better understanding of how the world as we know it today has developed.

 Key Stage 3